This 1-day* workshop is part of IEEE VIS 2017, in Phoenix, Arizona, 1-6 Oct

 - integrating cognitive bias mitigation into existing software

-The workshop will include invited talks, short individual presentations, panel sessions and group activities and will provide a forum for participants to exchange ideas and establish a roadmap of the state of the art and identify future research potential.
-We hope to grow this interdisciplinary community to promote future collaboration.
+The workshop will include invited talks from experts in the field of cognitive biases and decision making, and short individual presentations.
+The afternoon session will be hands-on group activities and a forum for participants to exchange ideas and identify future research potential.
+We hope to continue to grow this interdisciplinary community to promote future collaboration.

-We invite authors to submit a 1-2 page extended abstract of either a position or technical paper.
-All submissions will be peer-reviewed and judged on the basis of originality, contribution to the field, and relevance to the workshop.
-Authors will then be invited to contribute to the workshop through individual presentations and to submit full papers (4 to 10 pages), which will be published in the workshop proceedings (following the workshop).
+We invite authors to submit technical and position papers of 2 to 4 pages in length (plus 1 page for references if necessary).
+All submissions (via IEEE PCS system) will be peer-reviewed and judged on the basis of originality, contribution to the field, and relevance to the workshop.
+Authors of accepted papers will then be invited to contribute to the workshop through individual presentations or a poster presentation in the main conference.
+Papers will be available on the conference usb drive.
 Further details on submission page.